Natalie Sabanadze

-Natalie Sabanadze is the Cyrus Vance Visiting Professor in International Relations at Mount Holyoke College and a former Georgian diplomat (she was the ambassador to Belgium and Luxembourg anew head of mission to the European Union: another source says she was Ambassador to the EU).
+Natalie Sabanadze is the Cyrus Vance Visiting Professor in International Relations at Mount Holyoke College and a former Georgian diplomat, serving as the ambassador to Belgium, Luxembourg and the EU.

 Early life and education

-Sabanadze earned a bachelor's from Mt.
-Holyoke College, master's from the London School of Economics and Ph.D. in International Relations from the University of Oxford.
+Sabanadze earned a bachelors from Mt.
+Holyoke College, masters from the London School of Economics and Ph.D. in International Relations from the University of Oxford.
 Earlier, she attended Tbilisi State University for one year then Swarthmore College before transferring to Mt.
 Holyoke.